moritzleucke/Matplotlib-Minesweeper/README.md

 - right click: flag a tile
 - at least 9 blank tiles at the first pick
 - click on a number: reveal all surrounding tiles if number of flags equals the number of surrounding bombs
+- time tracker: time is shown at the end when a player wins

 ## Prerequisites
 - python >= 3.10